annaqharder/Leftovers-Capstone-Project/README.md

 2) Install dependencies using npm install and bundle install
 3) Run rails db:create and rails db:migrate to create the database and run migrations
 4) Start the Rails server using rails s
-5) Start the React app using npm start
+5) Start the React app using npm start --prefix client
 6) Open your browser and navigate to http://localhost:4000 to view the application.

 ## Demo